RamVasuthevan/Personal-Website/website/bitsbipsbricks/_posts/2024-04-21-Jekyll-Sub-Blogs.md

    image_link="https://unsplash.com/photos/macbook-pro-white-ceramic-mugand-black-smartphone-on-table-cckf4TsHAuw"
 %}

 I started writing this [blog](/bitsbipsbricks.html) in the spirit of [Visa's do 100's things](https://www.visakanv.com/blog/do100things/).
+The best way to become a better writer is to write.
+Writing and writing energy is not scarce.
+It's not like you have a finite number of things you can write in your life.
+The more you write, the more you can write.
+If you write an article about an idea, it doesn't need to be perfect.
+You can always write more about it later.

 I started writing on [Ghost](https://ghost.org/) because it was easy to set up and maintain.
 At first, I didn't mention my name anywhere.
 Eventually, I decided to merge it with my personal site after I became more confident with my writing and so that I could gain more control over how the site looked.
 As an engineer, I love being able to take advantage of Git for version control, setting up my writing experience using VS Code and knowing that I can easily maintain and migrate it from Jekyll if necessary.